iworkinprogress/flickr-eye/README.md

 ## Synopsis

-Photo browser that is populated by Interesting Photos from Flickr
+Photo browser that is populated by Interesting Photos from Flickr.

 ## Motivation